BleekerLab/PhenoFeatureFinder/README.md

 For each of the classes, you can find a manual with an explanation for all of their functions in the [manuals folder](documentation/manuals/).

-If you want to see an example of how `PhenoFeatureFinder` can be used for real world data, you can take a look at one of the two [examples](documentation/examples/).
+If you want to see an example of how `PhenoFeatureFinder` can be used for real-world data, you can take a look at one of the two [examples](documentation/examples/).
 The first example showcases the use of the [`PhenotypeAnalysis` class](documentation/examples/caddisfly/) for the analysis of the development of caddisfly larvae in four freshwater streams.
 In the second example, the [`OmicsAnalysis` and `FeatureSelection` classes](documentation/examples/MicroMass/) are used to analyse and select interesting features from a mass spectrometry dataset of a panel of bacterial species.

 ## Citation